 In many cases, a named defendant in a civil lawsuit might accuse the plaintiff of being partially or completely responsible for their own injuries.
 This is a common defense to avoid financial liability for a wreck.
 If a court agrees with this argument, they could reduce a plaintiff’s final damage award by an amount proportional to their degree of fault.
 If the court assigns the plaintiff 50 percent or more of the total fault for an accident, their case could be dismissed entirely.

 Another issue that could lead to a case being dismissed is filing a claim too late.
 Under Delaware Code Title 10, §8119, anyone who fails to file suit within two years of first discovering a personal injury is ineligible to recover compensation for it.
-As such, it is crucial to work with a knowledgeable car crash attorney to ensure that claims are filed on time.
+As such, it is crucial to work with a knowledgeable car accident lawyer to ensure that car crash claims are filed on time.
 The earlier the better; the closer it gets to that two-year mark, the less likely it is that an attorney can offer any meaningful assistance.
+A Wilmington attorney could help someone with their auto collision claim understand what types of issues may arise when filing.

 Speak with a Wilmington Car Accident Attorney Today

-Even if the other driver is clearly at fault for your car wreck, it can still be difficult to obtain a fair settlement or civil court verdict.
+Even if the other driver is clearly at fault for your automobile collision, it can still be difficult to obtain a fair settlement or civil court verdict.
 To get the best chances of success, seek dedicated legal counsel from Doroshow, Pasquale, Krawitz, and Bhaya.

 Our attorneys can gather evidence, fight for your recovery, and advise you at every step in the legal process.
 Call today to speak with a Wilmington car accident lawyer and learn your options for holding the negligent driver accountable.